-Google rocked by Trump's immigration order
+Google CEO speaks out against Trump's immigration order

 "Like many of you, I'm concerned about the impact of the recent executive orders signed by President Trump," Zuckerberg said in a Facebook post Friday.
 "We need to keep this country safe, but we should do that by focusing on people who actually pose a threat."

+Tech giant Microsoft also weighed in Saturday.
+The company's chief legal officer, Brad Smith, sent an email to employees saying the firm had already reached out to 76 Microsoft workers who might be affected by the order and asking any workers who think they might be affected to contact the legal team for advice.

+Microsoft CEO Satya Nadella published Smith's email on LinkedIn and wrote, "As an immigrant and as a CEO, I've both experienced and seen the positive impact that immigration has on our company, for the country, and for the world.
+We will continue to advocate on this important topic."

-The White House didn't immediately respond to a request for comment on the news of Google calling workers home or the company's concerns about Trump's immigration order.
+The White House didn't respond to a request for comment on the news of Google calling workers home or the company's concerns about Trump's immigration order.

 First published Jan.
 28, 10:45 a.m.
 PT.